The Ji-Tong line stretches for over 800 kilometres from Jining to Tongliao. This remarkable provincial railway was not opened until

 Clarke To our amazement there

-was a large photograph pinned to
+was a large photograph pinned

-the rear wall clearly placed there
+to the rear wall clearly placed

-by a fellow enthusiast.
-By the
+there by a fellow enthusiast.
+By

-time we had finished our drinks a
+the time we had finished our

-plan had been hatched and eight
+drinks a plan had been hatched

-months later we were on our way!
+and eight months later we were

 One visit to Jingpeng was never